smarie/python-odsclient/docs/index.md

 > pip install odsclient
 ```

+If you wish to download datasets as dataframes, you should also install `pandas`.
+This is not mandatory, though.

 ## Usage

 ### 1. Basics

 #### a- Downloading a "flat" dataset

+The most basic thing that you can do is to download a whole dataset, similarly to what you can get when clicking on the links with your browser on a dataset's ["Export" page](https://public.opendatasoft.com/explore/dataset//world-growth-since-the-industrial-revolution0/download/):

 ```python
 from odsclient import get_whole_dataset